Doppol - Trending books for kids

 What’s inside...

-In the charming tale of 'Pete Can't Eat Neat', readers follow young Pete, a boy who struggles with messy eating habits.
-Determined to change, Pete, with the aid of his mother and dog Scoop, embarks on a journey to learn the art of eating neatly.
-Through patience and practice, Pete discovers the secrets to becoming a neat eater and learns the joy of self-improvement.
-The story is paired with the 846 Interactive Book Experience, offering an engaging, immersive journey with games, contests, and more to enhance creativity and critical thinking.
-The experience includes a 'Messy Face Contest' with a $500 college scholarship as a grand prize, encouraging participants to capture their child's messy and clean faces, showcasing both adorable moments and supporting literacy and good habits.
+In the charming tale of 'Pete Can't Eat Neat', young Pete struggles with messy eating habits and sets off on a journey with his mother and dog Scoop to learn the art of eating neatly.
+Through dedication and practice, Pete becomes a neat eater and embraces the joys of self-improvement.
+The story is enhanced by the 846 Interactive Book Experience which includes engaging activities like games and contests, aimed at boosting creativity and critical thinking.
+It features a 'Messy Face Contest' with a $500 college scholarship as the grand prize, encouraging participants to showcase their child's messy and clean faces, promoting literacy and good habits.

 In series